chrisjsewell/jsonextended/README.rst

      ejson.dict_to_html(jdict1,depth=3)

-To see the rendered JSON Output, seen in the Jupyter Notebook : https://chrisjsewell.github.io/
+To try the rendered JSON tree, output in the Jupyter Notebook, go to : https://chrisjsewell.github.io/

 Nested Dict Manipulation